nish-jain/yourwebsitename.github.io/README.md

 ### How to Make FR3D
+1. Buy a plush toy with a similar appearance to that of Baymax from Disney's Big Hero 6®
+2. Contact fr3dtherobot@gmail.com for more steps.

 ### Social Media Links

 Instagram: fr3d.therobot

 Email: fr3dtherobot@gmail.com

-# Contact Us for more information!
+# Contact us for more information!